 – Bullying at school, college and work

-These are just few examples from my 23 years of experience addressing psychological traumas.
 It is important to realise that not only the person with the trauma suffers but also his environment, family, children, friends and colleagues suffer as well.
 For example, divorce occupies a high place on the emotional injury scale, it affects all members of a family, nuclear and extended: husband, wife, children, grandparents, sisters and brothers.

 Psychological injuries torment a person not only physically, but mentally and emotionally.
 He begins to fear and avoid similar and completely different situations; his behaviour becomes irrational; he limits himself in making decisions; his life turns into survival, without specific reasons.
 Fears and phobias become constant companions of his life.
 During the first consultation a person does not immediately remember traumatic events in his life.
 It’s only after few sessions that he start to recall them and pulls them out of his memory.